ntnu-itk-autonomous-ship-lab/rlmpc/README.md

 ```bash
 python3 run_examples/run_antigrounding_nmpc_near_land_tracking.py
 ```

+Be warned that the `run_training_*` scripts are not fully cleaned up for ease of use yet, so use with care.

 ## Citation
 If you are using code from this repository in your work, please use the following citation for the machine-learning related parts